Qiskit/qiskit/doc/quickstart.rst

 Getting Started
 ===============

-The starting point for writing code is the :py:class:`QuantumProgram <qiskit.QuantumProgram>` object.
-The QuantumProgram is a collection of circuits, or scores if you are coming from the Quantum Experience, quantum register objects, and classical register objects.
-The QuantumProgram methods can send these circuits to quantum hardware or simulator backends and collect the results for further analysis.
+The starting point for writing code is the :class:`~qiskit.QuantumCircuit`.
+A circuit (or score if you are coming from the Quantum Experience) are collections of :class:`~qiskit.ClassicalRegister` objects, :class:`~qiskit.QuantumRegister` objects and :mod:`gates <qiskit.extensions.standard>`.
+Through the :ref:`top-level functions <qiskit_top_level_functions>`, the circuits can be sent to remote quantum devices or local simulator backends and collect the results for further analysis.

 To compose and run a circuit on a simulator, which is distributed with